Biology (BIOL)

 BIOL 295AH Biological Research I (3.0 Units)

 Students who would like to explore biological research for the first time will experience basic research techniques using the scientific method.
 During this course, the essential elements of research will be stressed, such as literature review, writing a research proposal and conducting an experiment.
-Undergraduate research helps students develop valuable skills, and provides an opportunity to apply scientific knowledge in the context of "real world" problems.
+Undergraduate research helps students develop valuable skills, and provides an opportunity to apply scientific knowledge in the context of real world problems.

 Recommended Preparation: MATH 90 or higher